Deep learning: Image restoration

 Deep learning has been successfully applied to inverse problems such as denoising, super-resolution, inpainting, and film colorization.
 These applications include learning methods such as "Shrinkage Fields for Effective Image Restoration" which trains on an image dataset, and Deep Image Prior, which trains on the image that needs restoration.

 Financial fraud detection

 Deep learning is being successfully applied to financial fraud detection, tax evasion detection, and anti-money laundering.

+Materials science

+In November 2023, researchers at Google DeepMind and Lawrence Berkeley National Laboratory announced that they had developed an AI system known as GNoME.
+This system has contributed to materials science by discovering over 2 million new materials within a relatively short timeframe.
+GNoME employs deep learning techniques to efficiently explore potential material structures, achieving a significant increase in the identification of stable inorganic crystal structures.
+The system's predictions were validated through autonomous robotic experiments, demonstrating a noteworthy success rate of 71%.
+The data of newly discovered materials is publicly available through the Materials Project database, offering researchers the opportunity to identify materials with desired properties for various applications.
+This development has implications for the future of scientific discovery and the integration of AI in material science research, potentially expediting material innovation and reducing costs in product development.
+The use of AI and deep learning suggests the possibility of minimizing or eliminating manual lab experiments and allowing scientists to focus more on the design and analysis of unique compounds.

 Military

 The United States Department of Defense applied deep learning to train robots in new tasks through observation.

 Partial differential equations

 Physics informed neural networks have been used to solve partial differential equations in both forward and inverse problems in a data driven manner.
 One example is the reconstructing fluid flow governed by the Navier-Stokes equations.
-Using physics informed neural networks does not require the often expensive mesh generation that conventional CFD methods relies on.
+Using physics informed neural networks does not require the often expensive mesh generation that conventional CFD methods rely on.
+It is evident that geometric and physical constraints have a synergistic effect on neural PDE surrogates, thereby enhancing their efficacy in predicting stable and super long rollouts.